winterscar/spotify-sync/README.md

 - `/var/lib/spotify-sync/Artist Name/Album Name [2024]/Track 01.mp3`

 Album directories include the release year in square brackets for easy sorting and identification.
 Files will have `.mp3` or `.flac` extension depending on your configured format.

+**Temporary Download Directory**: During the download process, files are first downloaded to `/tmp/spotify-sync-download/` (outside your media directory) and then moved to their final organized location.
+This prevents media servers like Plex from detecting and indexing incomplete files.
+The temporary directory is automatically cleaned up after successful organization.

+When running as a systemd service, `PrivateTmp=true` provides an isolated `/tmp` namespace that's automatically cleaned up when the service exits, providing additional security and ensuring no leftover files.

 The `downloaded.edn` file tracks which **albums** have been successfully downloaded by their Spotify URI.
 This allows the script to:
 - Skip already-downloaded albums on subsequent runs